LiChiehLin/Stitch_UAVSAR_SLC/README.md

 This stitching workflow contains one C-Shell code and one Python code:
 1. `UAVSAR_coregStack_StitchSegments.csh` is the main script
-2. `MakeShelveData.py` is the sub-routine called in the main script
+2. `MakeShelveData.py` is the sub-routine called in the main script (Scratched from ISCE source codes)

 This code will create all the necessary files `prepareUAVSAR_coregStack.py` does
 So you can skip `prepareUAVSAR_coregStack.py` and carry on with `stackStripMap.py`

+Make sure you have all ISCE and ISCE stack processor available in your working environment

 UAVSAR SLC data can be downloaded via: [UAVSAR Data Search](https://uavsar.jpl.nasa.gov/cgi-bin/data.pl).

 ---